 Step 5 – Get a copy of your lease

 We'll need a copy of your lease to forward to our solicitors.
 You should have a copy of your lease from when you purchased your home; however, you can get a copy from the Land Registry if need be.
 You can call them or get a copy online.
-Notting Hill Housing will not have a copy of your lease and we are not able to proceed without this.
+Notting Hill Genesis will not have a copy of your lease and we are not able to proceed without this.
 Please note, we will only accept a scanned copy of your lease.

 Step 6 – Fill in and send us your staircasing instruction form